Employee Benefits: Outplacement Service for Departing Workers

 - Make carefully determined employee selections: It's important that the criteria used to decide which employees stay and which go aren't covered by specific protected classifications.
 Never choose terminations based on age, gender, national origin, health, or marital/parental status.
 Avoid making decisions based purely on salaries or positions within the company.
 Evaluate each department to determine available skills, knowledge, and value to the company.

 - Give required notification under the WARN Act: The Worker Adjustment and Retraining Notification Act (WARN) was enacted in 1988 to provide affected employees with companies of 100 or more workers with at least 60 calendar days of notice in advance of a mass layoff event.
 Smaller companies often do this as well with a mini-WARN notice.
-Employers must advise employees if the termination will be permanent or temporary, of the expected separation date, and if the employee might be recalled or eligible for future employment opportunities.
+You must advise employees if the termination will be permanent or temporary, of the expected separation date, and if the employee might be recalled or eligible for future employment opportunities.
 The written WARN notification must be sent out in advance, and area community employment agencies can be sent copies as well to support job placement of departing employees.
 You should do this in addition to issuing a standard employee termination letter.

 - Refer employees to the outplacement service: All terminated employees should receive written information and instructions on how to reach out to the contracted outplacement service vendor.
 This includes contact information, as well as instructions on how to access any online services the vendor offers.
 Managers should make sure that all impacted employees make an immediate appointment with the outplacement service to provide their resumes and updated skills.
 The outplacement service can then match individuals to careers within their network.